apisearch-io/docs/src/content/plugins.md

 - GetTokens - Return all the existing tokens
 - Ping - Makes a simple ping
 - Query - Makes a query over all the existing Items
-- QueryEvents - Makes a query over all generated events
-- QueryLogs - Makes a query over all generated logs

 ## Events in Apisearch